getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 ## Public vs. Local Certificates

-Public SSL certiicates are included in Solus system packages and are regularly updated with normal package updates.
+Public SSL certificates are included in Solus system packages and are regularly updated with normal package updates.

-There are many reasons you may want to install a custom, self-signed, or certificate provided by your local systems administrator.
+There are many reasons you may want to install a certificate that is custom, self-signed, or provided by your local systems administrator.

 The topic of SSL and TLS certificates for protecting network resources is a deep and complex topic.
 Many great resources are publicly available for fundamental usage and workflows.
 This article will describe the default utilities and NSS database location in Solus.

 ## Basic Requirements

-This article assumes basic familirarity with using the command line.
+This article assumes basic familiarity with using the command line.

 A web browser and desktop environment like Budgie can be very useful in testing a certificate served for a network resource.

-The creation and validation of a certiicate is outside the scope of this article and you must already have a signed certiicate.
+The creation and validation of a certificate is outside the scope of this article and you must already have a signed certificate.

-Although not strictly required, normal certificate usage is in the context of some network, and often the public internet.
+These instructions assume usage for secure network connections on the internet or corporate networks, but may also be used for e-mail signing or other

 {{< altimg "network-overview.jpg" "help-center/configuration/configuring-network/" >}}

 WARNING: You must trust the source of any certificate to be installed.
-Using an insucure or otherwise comprimised certificate is a critical security risk.
+Using an insecure or otherwise compromised certificate is a critical security risk.

 ## The NSS Database

 Solus utilizes Network Security Service(NSS) for managing digital certificates.
-Each system user account will have a user NSS databse located at `$HOME/.pki/nssdb`.
+Each system user account will have a user NSS database located at `$HOME/.pki/nssdb`.

 The `certutil` utility is installed by default and can be verified with `which certutil`.
 We will be operating on the logged in users' NSSDB, without need for Root permissions.
 A summary of options can be shown with `--syntax`, and `-H` will show a complete list of option descriptions.

-### List Databse Entities
+### List Database Entities

 `$ certutil -d sql:$HOME/.pki/nssdb -L`